 Reasons for being underweight

-Similar to obesity risk factors, there is no single cause for being underweight.
+There is no single cause for being underweight.
 Consuming too little calories, exercising heavily or having “lean genes” or a genetic predisposition for a higher metabolic rate.
 Sometimes weight loss has occurred because of medication side-effects, significant emotional stress, depression, an eating disorder, hyperthyroidism, diabetes, cancer or other serious medical concern.
 It is really important to see your doctor to get to the root of the cause, especially if you have experienced a significant or rapid change in your weight.

 For parents of infants and young children, ask your physician for copies of the growth curves for your children at each checkup so you are mindful of your child’s own unique growth pattern.
 Significant changes down or up to the expected growth curve is what you are watching for and provides much better information than simply examining their height and weight.
 Work with a pediatric dietitian and your family doctor to review the recommended amounts of milk and juice for the age of your child since too much can hinder your child’s appetite for solid foods and lead to growth issues.

 If you are underweight you may be at risk for poor energy levels, mood disorders, infection, compromised immunity and disruptions in your hormone balance.
 You may also be at risk for osteoporosis, anemia, hair loss and muscle loss.
 Underweight females are also at risk for amenorrhea, fertility issues and pregnancy complications.

 Wondering how to gain weight?
 The biggest thing to keep in mind if you are trying to increase your calorie level is that a relentless routine is required to see results.
 If you only consume extra calories for a few days but fall off later in the week due to busy schedules, lack of habit, stress or distraction, your weight won’t budge.